 A lot of things we take for granted are blocked in China.
 In 2017, Winnie-the-Pooh joined the censored club.
 The reason was not that the lovable character made remarks about the government.
 Or disagreed with Chinese law.
-Pooh did not even hug the Dalai Lama.
+Or refuse to wear pants.
 His terrible crime?
 Chinese citizens started to compare President Xi Jinping to the iconic bear.

 Revenge was swift.
 Pooh was banned from Chinese social media and his stickers were removed from chat apps.
 China’s upper crust famously lacks humor.
 They cannot stand civilians with clown genes.
 For example, those individuals who first started the trend in 2013 after they compared Xi and President Obama with a picture of the tubby bear walking next to the fit-looking Tigger.
 A year later, Xi fumbled a handshake with Japan’s Prime Minister and the internet struck with a meeting between Pooh and Eeyore.
 In 2015, China’s most censored image was that of Pooh popping up through a toy car’s roof.
 It was a composite that also showed Xi standing up through the opening of his parade car’s roof.

-In 2019, a Dutch researcher stumbled upon a database in China.
-Anyone could read it.
+In 2019, a Dutch researcher stumbled upon a database in China and anyone could read it.
 This was more than a little disturbing.
 The cache held the private information of 1.8 million Chinese women.
-Not only did the database reveal their phone numbers and home addresses – a stalker’s dream – but it also gave each person a “BreedReady” status.
+Not only did the database reveal their phone numbers and home addresses (a stalker’s dream) but it also gave each person a “BreedReady” status.

 Some speculated that poor translation caused the bizarre word.
 The database was written in English.
 A language-challenged individual from China could easily have mangled the word without any sinister intentions.
 The original Chinese phrase could have referred to women of child-bearing age or whether they had children.
 Indeed, the average age was 32.

-China’s latest naval toy is an electromagnetic railgun.
+One of China’s latest naval toys is an electromagnetic railgun.
 Spotted for the first time in 2011, it uses electromagnetic energy instead of conventional gunpowder to fire.
 Incredibly, the force shoots projectiles at 2.6 kilometers per second (1.6 miles per second).

 In 2019, photos showed the first Chinese warship mounted with the gun.
 The Haiyangshan was a Type 072II Yuting-class tank landing ship.
 It was first noticed on the Yangtze River where the vessel was docked near a shipyard.
 A few months later, more photos appeared on social media and they apparently showed Haiyangshan sailing the open ocean.
 It was still armed with what looked like the electromagnetic railgun.
 This raised suspicions that the weapon was being tested under sea conditions.

 This kind of firepower is enough to give other nations the willies.
 But China is not satisfied.
-U.S defense sources claim that the country wants, by 2025, a warship with electromagnetic railguns that can hit a target at 200 kilometers (124 miles) away.
+US defense sources claim that the country wants, by 2025, a warship with electromagnetic railguns that can hit a target at 200 kilometers (124 mi.) away.

 For the first time in history, the world might see two Dalai Lamas living at the same time.
-This remark came from the current Buddhist leader during an interview, in 2019.
-The 83-year-old was chosen for this exalted position when he was 2 years old.
+This remark came from the current Buddhist leader during a 2019 interview.
+The 83-year-old man was chosen for this exalted position when he was two years old.
 For the past 60 years, the Dalai Lama lived in India after he fled the Chinese in his native Tibet.

 The present leader knows how dangerous this is.
 His successor would be under the control of China’s Communist Party, which persecutes most religions.
 Additionally, in 1995, the Dalai Lama identified a child as the reincarnation of the Panchen Lama.
 This position is the second-highest rank after himself.
 The Chinese government took the 6-year-old Tibetan boy into “protective custody.”
 Beijing provided a Panchen Lama of their choice and nobody ever saw the Tibetan kid again.
 Due to this, the current leader implored people to only trust a Dalai Lama reborn in a free country and not the one chosen by China.